PacktPublishing/Architectural-and-Design-Patterns-in-Jakarta-EE/README.md

-# Software-Architecture-Design-Patterns-in-Jakarta-EE
+# Architectural-and-Design-Patterns-in-Jakarta-EE
-Software Architecture Design Patterns in Jakarta EE, published by Packt
+Architectural and Design Patterns in Jakarta EE, published by Packt

 ## About the Video Course
 Java Enterprise developers often come across the similar problems independent of vertical domains.
 This leads us to find a solution for the same problem every time, and we often "reinvent the wheel".
 Wouldn't it be great to have a set of such common problems and proven solutions?